 The Education and Training Foundation is working in partnership with the Association of Colleges (AoC) to support collaborative partnerships between FE Sector providers and industry, to implement Teach Too practice.
 During Phase 5 of this programme, providers and employers will be invited to trial Teach Too resources, toolkits and checklists aimed at addressing some of the challenges of technical reform implementation while addressing the skills needs of individuals, communities and businesses.

 Teach Too is an ETF development programme, aiming to address quality improvement in technical education and training, implementing Teach Too principles and approaches based on the recommendations of the CAVTL Report.

 The emphasis is on two-way street- genuine collaborations between FE Sector providers and employers.
 Encouraging people from industry to spend some time teaching their work.
 This will enable both a national core and locally tailored element, giving employers a direct involvement in designing, planning, developing and in some cases delivering technical programmes.

 Teach Too approaches implement the key characteristics on which excellent technical and vocational teaching and learning programmes depend:

 Resources and support

-All outcomes, including project demonstration models, from the Teach Too programme (2014-15) can be found on the Development and Innovation in TVET exhibition site.
-The Teach Too phase 1 report includes the ten Teach too principles.
-Please note the case studies in the Teach Too phase 1 report were correct at time of publishing (2014).
+All outcomes, including project demonstration models, from the Teach Too programme (2014-16) can be found on the Development and Innovation in TVET exhibition site.